INVOKE

 Sophisticated Lady (1932) was supposedly inspired by three of Ellington's grade-school teachers.
 In his own words: “They taught all winter and toured Europe in the summer.
 To me that spelled sophistication.”
 It has also been suggested that the title refers to his longtime companion, Mildred Dixon.

-Jocelyn C. Chambers is a “composer-creative”, passionate about using her gifts to diversify musical arts.
-Born and raised in Austin, Texas, Chambers found herself profoundly engrossed with music and film as early as 7 years old.
-She began studying piano at age 7, but discovered the magic of composition at age 13.
+Jocelyn C. Chambers is a “composer-creative,” passionate about using her gifts to diversify musical arts.
+Born and raised in Austin, Texas, Chambers found herself profoundly engrossed with music and film as early as seven years old.
+She began studying piano at that age, but discovered the magic of composition at age 13.
 She honed her writing skills by reworking existing film scores and arranging popular songs by ear using a free online notation software.
 After learning to notate music properly, she began studying composition with Dr. Rachel McInturff at the Armstrong Community Music School.
 Within one year of her composition studies, Chambers entered the Texas Young Composers Competition with her first orchestral piece, My Heart.
 She won the competition and received the honor of having her work performed by the Austin Symphony Orchestra.
 Chambers was the first woman and Black composer to win the competition.
 She went on to win the competition once more with her piece Paradise.
 Chambers has adopted the title “composer-creative” to encompass her many extra-musical endeavors.
 In her book, The Era of Mixed Feelings, she has used her skills as a writer to encourage young people and vocalize her passion for social justice.
 Through her online magazine, Majesty Mag, she has used her photography to highlight the beauty of women of color and bring multitudes of communities together.
 In everything she pursues, Chambers intends to show her love for people and her dedication to their representation so she, and other “creatives” of color, do not feel alone.

-Enigma for the Night (2015), in Chambers’ words, “is a string quartet I wrote…when I was at a conservatory in Houston...
+Enigma for the Night (2015), in Chambers’ words, “is a string quartet I wrote … when I was at a conservatory in Houston ...
 I was feeling really weird and homesick when I wrote it, so it's really vulnerable and breathy, and it reminds me of car rides home with granddaddy after music school let out for the day.
 Yeah.
-One of my more personal pieces”.
+One of my more personal pieces.”